gp5251/gulp-inline-txt/README.md

 console.log(1);
 __inline('./b.js');
 ```
-b.js
+b.js (which is to be inlined)
 ``` javascript
 console.log(2);
 ```

-and the result is:
+and the result, a.js will be:
 ``` javascript
 console.log(1);
 console.log(2);